jacottemonroe/RPythonBasics/README.md

-# RPythonBasics
+# R and Python basics

-R and Python basics
+This is the tutorial about R and Python syntax similarities and differences of the Geoscripting course. [https://geoscripting-wur.github.io/RPythonBasics/](https://geoscripting-wur.github.io/RPythonBasics/)